Gambling Addiction Treatment Blog

 What to Do When Gambling Loss Sets In

-When you are gambling and lose a large amount of money, it is only natural to start spiralling into panic and regret.
+When you are gambling and lose a large amount of money, it is only natural to start spiraling into panic and regret.
 Immediately after a gambling loss, it can feel like your whole world is crashing down.
 Here are a few things to do after a gambling loss occurs.

 1. Acknowledge What You Are Feeling